mooyoul/micronote/README.md

 Yeah, You can't create video which has MOV/MP4 as container through stodut By default, these container requires "seekable output" to write special metadatas like `moov` atom.

-so that's you you can't create MOV/MP4 output through non-seekable destionation.
+so that's why you can't create MOV/MP4 output through non-seekable destination.